 The battery is the easiest thing to fix and the first thing you should look at.
 Let's start there.

 When it comes to the Atmos battery, based on working on dozens of cases, we've narrowed down the problem to 3 common culprits, some easy to solve, others less so.

 Yes, it can actually be that simple.
 An often-overlooked feature of the Atmos (and other) vaporizer batteries is that 5 rapid clicks of the power button will turn the device on and off.
 It's possible you may have turned your battery off without even noticing it, causing it not to power your heating chamber.
 Turn that battery on and get back to vaping!

 Tip: You'll know if the battery is on because pressing and holding down the power button will cause the button and bottom of the battery to light up.

 The second most common problem with the battery is that, if screwed in too tightly to either the power cable or a different device, the circular connecting pin at the top of the battery can get pushed down too far.
 This is a very easy fix though.

 Tip: To prevent this from happening, be sure to only use your battery with the Atmos device you bought it with and other Atmos products.
 Trying to use the battery on too many different products can cause the connecting pin to get lowered.
 Also, don't screw it onto the USB adapter too tightly.

 It only takes about 5 seconds once you get the hang of it.
 It's easier when you see it, so check out this video:

-Tip: Avoid placing any objects other than the glass screens and your herb or wax inside the chamber to prevent short circuiting the battery.
-Never power the Atmos device while the packing tool or any other metallic objects are in the chamber.
+Tip: Avoid placing any objects other than the glass screens and your dry herbs or wax inside the heating chamber to prevent short circuiting the battery.
+Never power the Atmos device while the dab tool or any other metallic objects are in the chamber.

 Battery for your Atmosrx - Buy for only $16.99